RU09342/lab-2-blinking-leds-TruFord/New folder/Bulbasaur/New folder/New folder/New folder/New folder/New folder/New folder/New folder/New folder/ReadMe.md

 # Lab Exercise 2:
 ```
-This lab was meant to introduce one to to creating a .c program, properly documenting code,
+This lab was meant to.....
-and proper commiting to git-hub.

 ```

 #  Usage